abdulqshabbir/code-wars/README.md

 ## Lessons learned from longestReplacementSubstring
 Learned that a sliding window pattern can give us an O(n) runtime.
 If we use a counts hashmap to store the frequency of characters in the window we can compute how many character we would have to replace.
 If number of replacements <= k we can make our window larger else we can make the window smaller.

+## Lessons learned from permutation
+A hashmap of counts for both strings can help us solve this in O(n) time and O(n) space.
+However, there are many small optimizations one can make.
+For example, instead of generating a new hash map at every iteration, we can create two hashmaps to start with and only update values in the second hashmap as we "slide" our window.
+Also, instead of looping over all keys of the hashmap to check for a permutation we can maintain a "matches" variable which we constantly update to keep track of how many letters of the alphabet are matches.